rubyforgood/human-essentials/docs/user_guide/bank/community_donation_sites.md

 ## Exporting Donation Sites

-You can export all the donation sites by clicking on the "Export Donation Sites" button.
+You can export the active donation sites by clicking on the "Export Donation Sites" button.
+This will provide a .csv file containing the name, address, and contact information for each active donation site.

 ![Export Donation Sites](images/community/donation_sites/export_donation_sites.jpg)